ProvisioInsights/Safnari/README.md

 `safnari-20240130-150405-1706625005.json` unless an alternate output filename is provided.

+## Documentation

+See the [docs](docs/README.md) directory for extended guides and additional examples.

 ## Contributing

 Contributions to Safnari are always welcome!
 Feel free to open issues or submit pull requests to help improve the project.